carpentries-incubator/pangenomics/_episodes/08-tda.md

   <img src="../fig/tda_08_diagrama.png" alt="Example Barcode Diagram" width="50%" height="auto"/>
 </a>

 In the persistence diagram, connected components are represented in red, and 1-holes are shown in blue.
 The $x$ and $y$ axes represent the filtration levels and are labeled as "birth" and "death" respectively.
 The coordinates of the points indicate when each connected component or 1-hole was born and died.
-Additionally, there is a connected component that has infinite death time, meaning it never dies during the filtration.
+Additionally, there is a connected component that has infinite death time, meaning it never dies during filtration.
 This is referred to as "infinite persistence".

 ### Barcode Diagram
 A barcode diagram is a graphical tool used to visualize the persistence diagram.
-It consists of bars that represent the persistence intervals of cycles and cavities, indicating their duration and relevance in the simplicial complex.
+It consists of bars representing the persistence intervals of cycles and cavities, indicating their duration and relevance in the simplicial complex.
   <a href="../fig/tda_08_barcode.png">
   <img src="../fig/tda_08_barcode.png" alt="Example Persistence Diagram" width="50%" height="auto"/>
 </a>